 Selecting the Best Shape Jump Rings

 Do you mean that jump rings are not all round?
 Jump rings aren't all round.
 There are plenty of other shapes of jump rings, but the two most important when using jump rings as connectors are round and oval.
-Oval jump rings are important when you want to make sure a cord or chain link can't slip through the jump ring opening.
+Oval jump rings are important when you want to make sure a cord or chain-link can't slip through the jump ring opening.
 By putting the opening on the side of the oval, the cord is not in contact with the gap, thus making it less likely to slip through the opening.
 For that reason, oval jump rings are always great to have on hand.

 Selecting the Quality of Jump Rings

 Of course, if you want to be sure your jump ring will never fail, you can get closed jump rings that are soldered shut.
-You must thread these on to your project as you make it though.
+You must thread these on to your project as you make it through.

 Another option is to use jump rings that snap closed.
 These are offered by a variety of manufacturers and are slightly more expensive, but they can be worth it for knowing that the jump rings will stay securely closed.
-A popular brand of jump rings that snap closed are called Snapeez, and you hear a snap when you have properly closed the jump ring.
+A popular brand of jump rings that snap closed is called Snapeez, and you hear a snap when you have properly closed the jump ring.

 Types of Wire Used in Jump Rings

-Jump rings can be found in sterling silver; gold filled, stainless steel, copper, aluminum and some other specialty metals such as niobium.
+Jump rings can be found in sterling silver; gold-filled, stainless steel, copper, aluminum and some other specialty metals such as niobium.

 Sometimes your choice of material is obvious - as in knowing that a sterling silver charm looks and lasts best joined with a sterling silver jump ring.
-Other times, the color is important, but the silver colored ring could be made of stainless steel, silver coated copper, aluminum or any other alloys or coatings.
+Other times, the color is important, but the silver-colored ring could be made of stainless steel, silver-coated copper, aluminum or any other alloys or coatings.

-Regardless of the material used, the jump rings should be work hardened, which is a step in the manufacturing which makes the metal harder.
+Regardless of the material used, the jump rings should be work-hardened, which is a step in manufacturing which makes the metal harder.
 Test a few jump rings to make sure the wire is not too soft to hold tightly closed.
 You can work harden jump rings by lightly twisting them from side to side, hammering the side with a rubber mallet or tumbling in a rotary tumbler.